Jacob-Pickard/Quiz-App/README.md

         [X] CSS & UI/UX updates, website looks atrocious right now [X] An animation which pops up to show you how many points you gained from answer a question
     - Technical Debt
-        [X] Refactor QuizPage, maybe seperate the questions into their own JSX file so as to prevent clutter.
+        [X] Refactor QuizPage, seperate the questions into their own JSX file so as to prevent clutter.
         [X] Weird error on line #5 in App.jsx that should probably be dealt with at some point even though it doesnt cause any issues (yet)
         [X] Do QuizPage and Leaderboard need to be in a components folder?